 - Many other methods and addons...

 CodeMirror is an open-source project shared under an MIT license.
-It is the editor used in the dev tools for both Firefox and Chrome, Light Table, Adobe Brackets, Bitbucket, and many other projects.
+It is the editor used in the dev tools for Firefox, Chrome, and Safari, in Light Table, Adobe Brackets, Bitbucket, and many other projects.

 Development and bug tracking happens on github (alternate git repository).
 Please read these pointers before submitting a bug.
 Use pull requests to submit patches.
 All contributions must be released under the same MIT license that CodeMirror uses.

 Discussion around the project is done on a discussion forum.
 Announcements related to the project, such as new versions, are posted in the forum's "announce" category.
 If needed, you can contact the maintainer directly.
 We aim to be an inclusive, welcoming community.
 To make that explicit, we have a code of conduct that applies to communication around the project.